layerfMRI/LAYNII/README.md

 c++ -std=c++11 -DHAVE_ZLIB  -o LN2_LAYERS src/LN2_LAYERS.cpp dep/nifti2_io.cpp dep/znzlib.cpp dep/laynii_lib.cpp -I./dep  -lm -lz
 ```
 ---
+# How to contribute?
+If you have any issues when using LAYNII, or want to request a new feature, we are happy to see them posted on our [issues page](https://github.com/layerfMRI/LAYNII/issues).
+Please prefer this method over sending individual emails by considering the fellow researchers having similar issues and suggestions.

 # License
 LAYNII is licensed under [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause).